rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Get Started/Language-specific examples/index.md

+---
+order: -5
+---

 With ONLYOFFICE Docs, any of collaborative solutions can be enhanced with document editing and co-editing.
 In this section, you will learn how to integrate ONLYOFFICE Docs into your own website.

 Each ONLYOFFICE Docs instance includes online editors for text documents, spreadsheets, presentations, and fillable forms, plus a test example.

 Test example is simple document management system that can be built into your application for testing.
 The test example included by default is written on Node.js.
 It is disabled by default.
 To enable it, follow the instructions on your start screen.

-The integration examples are used to demonstrate document editors functions and the ways to connect **ONLYOFFICE Docs** to your own application. **DO NOT USE** these examples on your own server without **PROPER CODE MODIFICATIONS**!
+> The integration examples are used to demonstrate document editors functions and the ways to connect **ONLYOFFICE Docs** to your own application. **DO NOT USE** these examples on your own server without **PROPER CODE MODIFICATIONS**!
 If you enabled any of the test examples, disable it before going for production.

 ## Important security info